mario01gh/DIMEMEX_CyT_TEAM/README.md

 ### Models

 - `models`: Contains each model, their loss & accuracy evolution graphs, classification reports, and confusion matrices.
+To identify the models, you can see the identifier of each model in the tables in the results section of the paper.

 ### Notebooks